gssbzn/geomines/README.md

 #Geomines
-GGMV in a web app made for registering te geografical location of venezuelans mines
+Geomines in a web app made for registering te geografical location of venezuelans mines

 ##Technology
 Geomines is built with